 Suppliers are encouraged to supply materials to Modern Industries that are “DRC conflict- free.”
 “DRC conflict-free” means (1) any “conflict minerals” (gold, columbite-tantalite, also known as coltan, cassiterite, wolframite, or their derivatives tin, tantalum or tungsten (collectively the "3TGs")) necessary to the functionality or production of supplied materials do not directly or indirectly finance armed groups through mining or mineral trading in the Democratic Republic of Congo or an adjoining country, or (2) any 3TGs in supplied materials are from recycled or scrap sources .
-Suppliers are encouraged to adopt policies and management systems with respect to conflict minerals and to encourage their suppliers to adopt similar policies and systems.
+Suppliers are required to adopt policies and management systems with respect to conflict minerals and to encourage their suppliers to adopt similar policies and systems.

 Updated Conflict Minerals section following publication of final U.S. Securities and Exchange Commission Conflict Minerals Rule, 77 Fed.
 Reg.
 56274 (Sept.
 12, 2012).